ccxt/ccxt/doc/manual.rst

     $markets = $huobi.load_markets ();
     var_dump ($huobi->id, $markets);

-Market Ids And Symbols
+Symbols And Market Ids
 ----------------------

 Market ids are used during the REST request-response process to reference trading pairs within exchanges.
 The set of market ids is unique per exchange and cannot be used across exchanges.
 For example, the BTC/USD pair/market may have different ids on various popular exchanges, like ``btcusd``, ``BTCUSD``, ``XBTUSD``, ``btc/usd``, ``42`` (numeric id), ``BTC/USD``, ``Btc/Usd``, ``tBTCUSD``, ``XXBTZUSD``.
 You don't need to remember or use market ids, they are there for internal HTTP request-response purposes inside exchange implementations.

 The ccxt library abstracts uncommon market ids to symbols, standardized to a common format.
-Symbols are not the same as market ids.
+Symbols aren't the same as market ids.
 Every market is referenced by a corresponding symbol.
 Symbols are common across exchanges which makes them suitable for arbitrage and many other things.

 A symbol is an uppercase string literal name for a pair of traded currencies with a slash in between.
 A currency is a code of three or four uppercase letters, like ``BTC``, ``ETH``, ``USD``, ``GBP``, ``CNY``, ``LTC``, ``JPY``, ``DOGE``, ``RUB``, ``ZEC``, ``XRP``, ``XMR``, etc. Some exchanges have exotic currencies with longer names.
 The first currency before the slash is usually called *base currency*, and the one after the slash is called *quote currency*.
 Examples of a symbol are: ``BTC/USD``, ``DOGE/LTC``, ``ETH/EUR``, ``DASH/XRP``, ``BTC/CNY``, ``ZEC/XMR``, ``ETH/JPY``.